Frequently Asked Questions

 What is the pre-registration date for?

-The pre-registration application date is there for three reasons.
+The $75pre-registration application fee/date is there for three reasons.
 First, it secures a spot at camp in the event the camp fills up.
 Second, it helps us to know how many volunteer staff we’re going to need.
 Since these volunteers give up vacations, etc. to serve at camp, it’s helpful for them to know if they’re needed.
-Third, there are up-front costs (printing, shirt & award purchases, etc.) that require payment long before camp starts.
+Third, there are up-front costs (printing, shirt & award purchases, etc.) that require payment well before camp starts.
 Early registration fees are used for those purposes.

 How does the roommate preference request work?